-The Government’s Planning & Infrastructure Bill will give developers the license to pollute, increasing pressure on local rivers, nature and the environment.
+The Planning and Infrastructure Bill will give developers the license to pollute, increasing pressure on local rivers, nature and the environment.
 But when national government steps back, local government steps in.
+This webinar explores how English councils can use their planning powers to protect nature and boost farming through their local plans.

 Decisions about food and farming are critical planning issues, yet they are often not considered in local plans, meaning councils are missing a key opportunity to shape local food systems through planning policy.